Expert Asthma & Pulmonary Care with Dr. Frank Hull, MD

 At Advanced Asthma Clinic, our primary goal is to control your asthma at its source, thereby minimizing or eliminating your need for oral steroids.
 Our approach includes:

-• Identifying Your Specific Asthma Type: Understanding the exact mechanisms driving your symptoms allows for targeted treatment.
+• Identifying Your Specific Asthma Type: Lung function testing and inflammatory marker analysis reveal the exact mechanisms driving your asthma, enabling precisely targeted treatment.

-• Targeted Biologic Therapies: Using precision treatments (Anti-IgE, Anti-IL5, Anti-IL4/13, Anti-TSLP) that address your specific inflammatory pathways.
+• Targeted Biologic Therapies: Precision treatments (Anti-IgE, Anti-IL5, Anti-IL4/13, Anti-TSLP) that address your specific inflammatory pathways — eliminating the need for systemic steroids in many patients.

 • Comprehensive Trigger Management: Developing strategies to identify and avoid your personal asthma triggers in the South Florida environment.